michael2008/ME-Live-Doc/docs/user-guide.md

 ## App Management

 ### Release
-Visit `http://localhost/admin` and choose Application.
-Release apps that have been packaged in App Center for the convenience of managing and installing them in HoloLens.
+Visit `http://localhost/admin` and select Application option.
+In the application center, you can release packaged applications to facilitate the management and installation to each HoloLens device.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26625837/ece6545e-4627-11e7-8299-d80eb9b3b4bc.png" width="500">
 </p>

-Click Add Application Button
+Click Add Application button

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26625902/1ace8724-4628-11e7-93bb-5c6a64709648.png" width="500">
 </p>

-Choose installation package and click Add Dependency to add attachment (if necessary), then click Go to release apps.
-After that, you can manage them, including deletion, installation, update to the specified devices.
+Select the installation package, and click Add Dependency to add dependencies (if needed), then click Go to release the application.
+You can perfrom certain operations on released applications, such as delete, install, and upgrade to the specified device.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26625932/3008d2f2-4628-11e7-911d-f59160d5896d.png" width="500">
 </p>

-Click Go to upload with the speed on display.
-Then wait for the status of return to upload and installation.
+Click Go to upload, with an upload progress bar, and wait for the return of the status of the installation

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26626301/6402794a-4629-11e7-8c8d-78eff7451595.png" width="500">
 </p>

-After installation, uploaded apps can be displayed in Application
+After installation completes, uploaded apps will be shown in the Application page.

 <p align="center">
 <img src="https://cloud.githubusercontent.com/assets/17921380/26626329/803147e0-4629-11e7-8d09-b8939ca356e7.png" width="500">